Easy Arroz Rojo Recipe (Arroz Mexicano)

 Instructions

-- Place the tomatoes, onion, garlic, salt and water in a blender and blend until smooth.
+- Blend the tomatoes with garlic clove, onion and a bit of water.
+Blend for 1-2 minutes or until smooth to make the tomato sauce, then set aside.
 Measure out 1 ¼ cups of the tomato sauce and set aside.

 Instant Pot Mexican Rice Instructions